truthcoin/www.truthcoin.info/faq/index.md

 3. There’s really no benefit to doing so (see the horse racing question above).

 ### Do strategic decisions change if one node started publishing (potentially biased) votes immediately upon noticing them?
 One could publish 10% attack-votes, and the 11th % user would be tempted to conform, leading to a cascading failure.
-Excellent question.
 Ballots are encrypted, and contain a new destination (public key), for this reason.
 Votes are cast in one period, and unsealed in a later period (during which no new votes are cast).
 Because private keys are required to decrypt, it is always impossible to prove that you've voted a certain way (and recall that you have an incentive to vote honestly yet say that you are voting dishonestly).

 ### Is SVD computationally complex, to continue doing on such a large scale and frequency?